Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Preliminaries

-Since each $A^{(\ell)}$ for $\ell\in[n]$ has full rank, so does the matrix $A$, by an elementary property of the rank of Kronecker products \cite[Corollary 13.11]{Laub2004}.
-Let $\mathbf{c}$ denote the vector that lists the coefficients of $p$ in lexicographic order,\footnote{This vector includes the coefficients of all monomials with degree at most $d_{i}$ in $x_{i}$, even if some of these coefficients may be zero.} and let $\mathbf{v}$ denote the vector that lists the evaluations $p(\xi)$ for $\xi\in\Xi$ in lexicographic order.
-Then it can be verified that
+Since each matrix $A^{(\ell)}$ for $\ell\in[n]$ has full rank, so does the matrix $A$, by an elementary property of the rank of Kronecker products \cite[Corollary 13.11]{Laub2004}.

-Since $A$ has full rank, this system of linear equations can be solved with $\mathcal{O}(|\Xi|^{3})$ arithmetic operations for $\mathbf{c}$, and we obtain the coefficients of $p$. \end{proof}
+Let $\mathbf{c}$ denote the vector that lists the coefficients of $p$ in lexicographic order\footnote{This vector includes the coefficients of all monomials with degree at most $d_{i}$ in $x_{i}$, even if some of these coefficients may be zero.}, and let $\mathbf{v}$ denote the vector that lists the evaluations $p(\xi)$ for $\xi\in\Xi$ in lexicographic order.
+Then it can be verified that $A\mathbf{c}=\mathbf{v}$.
+Since $A$ has full rank, this system of linear equations can be solved with $O(|\Xi|^{3})$ arithmetic operations for $\mathbf{c}$, and we obtain the coefficients of $p$. \end{proof} \begin{rem} By exploiting faster methods for solving linear systems of equations, the running time above could be lowered from $O(|\Xi|^{3})$ to $O(|\Xi|^{\omega})$ operations, where $\omega<2.4$ is the exponent of matrix multiplication.
+This is however non-essential for our reductions. \end{rem}